Blumat Drip Pressure Reducer

 No fragile internals, no electronics, no moving parts to wear out.
 The reducer is built to keep doing its job for as long as you keep the system running.

-Join Gardeners Community
+Join our Gardening Community

 Authorized Distributor